lumio/test-plant/docs/README.md

 # Docs

-This is just a simple demo on how to have plantUML rendered in a markdown file.
+This is just a simple demo on how to have plantUML rendered in a markdown file in GitHub Markdown files.

 Just create a simple code block with the `puml` format and the `scripts/generate-puml.ts` takes care of the rest.